p-morris/LightingKit/README.md

 ```
 if let power = light.power, power.isOn {
-    // The light is turned on!
+    // The light is currently turned on!
 }
 ```